abandoned call (inbound)

 after-call work (ACW)

-The total time spent in after-call work.
+The total time spent in after-call work (ACW).
 After-call work is the work that an agent performs immediately following an interaction.
-If work must be completed before an agent can handle the next contact, then ACW is factored into the average handle time.
 Work may involve keying activity codes, updating customer databases, filling out forms, or initiating outbound contact.
 As a metric, it indicates the total time an agent takes to finish working on a call.
+If an agent must complete work before the agent can handle the next contact, then ACW is factored into the average handle time.

 Agent load is a time-related metric that indicates the two components of handling time: talk time and after-call work.